 What kind of environmental information do we need to publish routinely?

-The minimum information you must routinely publish is listed in Article 7(2) of the European Directive 2003/4/EC.
+The minimum information you must routinely publish is listed in Article 7(2) of the European Directive 2003/4/EC, which Parliament implemented by the Regulations.
 This includes policies, plans and procedures relating to the environment, reports on the state of the environment, environmental impact studies and data taken from monitoring activities and risk assessments that affect or are likely to affect the environment.
 This may cover public registers of environmental information you maintain under another piece of legislation, your organisation’s carbon emissions data, or details about external renovation and building work.
 You must also publish facts and analyses of facts that are relevant and important to major environmental policy proposals.

 How can we comply with our obligations to publish information proactively under the Environmental Information Regulations?